Zoritta/HandyViz/README.md

 # HandyViz
-It gets the address and shoes the closest hand over location.
+It gets the address and shows the closest hand over location.